Bottled Water Sales Ended 1/1/2013

 Student, faculty and staff opinion: The student message for five years focused on ending sales of bottled water on campus.
 Faculty concern about what constitutes healthy beverages has also arisen, and several fall 2011 events addressed this question.
 In fall 2012 a Social Research Methods course, CDAE 250 taught by Dr. David Conner, conducted observations, interviews and surveys of undergraduate students about their beverage habits and opinions.
 This service-learning class helped inform the administration's decisions about how best to implement the policy.

 Non-exclusive beverage vending started July 2012: On February 1, 2012, a request for proposal was released seeking proposals to provide UVM with beverage vending.
 UVM received three bid responses as part of this process.
-The University has chosen Sodexo as the vendor for the beverage vending contract for the next three years.
+The University chose Sodexo as the vendor for the beverage vending contract for the following three years.
 This contract began on July 1, 2012 and extends through June 30, 2015.
 The contract is a non-exclusive agreement and Sodexo offers products from multiple brands.
 Consistent with the University’s goal to support environmental sustainability this contract will exclude bottled (non-flavored and non-carbonated) water from all vending machines beginning on January 1, 2013.
-Additionally, in the interest of promoting more healthy choices, at least 33% of the beverage options in vending machines on campus will be healthy choice products according to American Heart Association guidelines.
+Additionally, in the interest of promoting more healthy choices, at least 33% of the beverage options in vending machines on campus is to be healthy choice products according to American Heart Association guidelines.

 Who were these student activists, and what did they do?

 Students for a Sustainable Beverage System was started by members of VSTEP (Vermont Students Towards Environmental Protection).
 VSTEP members are concerned about environmental protection, human rights, health and nutrition, agriculture systems, and promoting local economies by supporting local vendors, among other issues.